Through the activities within this resource young people will be able to:

 - What have all of them been granted by the UK authorities?
 (They have all been granted refugee status – they are all refugees.)

 If the latter point does not come up, then it is important to draw this out.
-These artists have been chosen because they are refugees and this resource is about celebrating the contribution that refugees to the UK have made to art and culture, as part of Refugee Week 2015.
+These artists have been chosen because they are refugees and this resource is about celebrating the contribution that refugees to the UK have made to art and culture.

 7) Clarify that learners understand what the term refugee means: